 The dialogue options offer a glimpse of the inner strength Clementine has gained over the course of her adventure, often referencing her past challenges and accomplishments.
 Recurring examples of this can be seen through the interactions between Kenny and Clementine.
 Season One often exposed Kenny’s selfish nature, but his recent return to the cast in Season Two has shown him to be a warmer character.
 Throughout Episode Three, there are moments when Kenny looks to Clementine both for support and to take ownership of difficult tasks, which is handled with great care to always keep his ultimate intentions obscured.
 I found myself struggling to judge his character and eagerly awaited the eventual conclusion to learn if my faith in him was misplaced or not.
 As it turned out, the closing moments of the episode resulted in a conclusion that I did not anticipate at all.

 Throughout the episode, there is once again a sprinkling of Quick Time Events to complement the slower-paced dialogue sequences.
-These are mostly restricted to aiming and clicking to defend yourself against the zombie hoard, but there are a few that require keyboard (or gamepad) directional presses.
-One particular event had me frantically shuffling behind a fallen bookcase in deadly peril, but the game failed to recognise my inputs on multiple occasions, resulting in Clementine’s gruesome demise.
+These are mostly restricted to aiming and clicking to defend yourself against the zombie hoard, but there are a few that require a keyboard (or gamepad) directional presses.
+One particular event had me frantically shuffling behind a fallen bookcase in deadly peril, but the game failed to recognize my inputs on multiple occasions, resulting in Clementine’s gruesome demise.

 The bulk of the (limited) player control is spent making tough dialogue choices that’ll affect how you are perceived and the potential outcome for the group, though the level of impact can be varied.
 There’s a small amount of exploration and some minor contextual interactions outside of the critical path, but these gameplay elements are certainly on the infrequent side, a limitation that contributes significantly to the short 90-minute play time.